VitaliiDeveloper/Localizations-of-application/README.md

 # Localizations-of-application

-You can copy and paste **LocalizationManager** folder to easily using of localization in your application.
+You can copy and paste the **LocalizationManager** folder to easily using localization in your application.
 For more details seeing **Example** folder.

 ## But of course you can use iString for easy CRUD manipulation with application localizations